TITLE 89: SOCIAL SERVICES

 ix) Housework

-e) The Determination of Need assessment scale includes the 6 ADLs and 9 IADLs identified.
-Each function is scored in 2 parts: Part A – Level of Impairment, and Part B – Unmet Need for Care.
+e) The Determination of Need assessment scale includes the six ADLs and nine IADLs identified.
+Each function is scored in two parts: Part A – Level of Impairment, and Part B – Unmet Need for Care.

 A) A score of zero for any function indicates that the participant performs or can perform all essential components of the activity, with or without an existing assistive device, such that: